 Through automation, fleet managers can also schedule preventative maintenance after taking into account Hours of Service information.

-According to the CVSA International Roadcheck 2019 results, 16,347 vehicles were placed out of service.
+According to the CVSA International Roadcheck 2019 results, 16,347 vehicles were placed out of service that year.
 That was 24.37 percent of the total inspections conducted.
 The top three out-of-service vehicle conditions were:

 - Braking systems (28 percent)

-With advanced telematics, you can catch vehicle maintenance issues early with fault-code detection and real-time alerts.
-This can help you identify important issues faster, prevent critical violations, safeguard CSA scores, and potentially save thousands of dollars.
+With advanced telematics, you can catch many vehicle maintenance issues early with vehicle fault-code detection and real-time alerts.
+This can help you identify potential vehicle issues faster, prevent critical violations, safeguard CSA scores, and potentially save thousands of dollars.

 7. Automated IFTA reports